taylorbhogan/taylorbhogan/README.md

 ### Hi there!
 I'm Taylor.

-- 🌱 I'm currently learning Typescript...
+🌱 I'm currently learning Typescript...<br/>
-- 👨‍💻 And caring for the Yosemite National Park Community website.
+👨‍💻 And caring for the Yosemite National Park Community website.<br/>
-- 🏔 Just re-joined a climbing gym for the first time since the pandemic hit...
+🏔 Just re-joined a climbing gym for the first time since the pandemic hit...<br/>
-- ⚽️ And a soccer league for the first time since I let that ball go between my legs when I was 9.
-Wish me luck.
+⚽️ And a soccer league for the first time since I let that ball go between my legs when I was 9.
+Wish me luck.<br/>
-- 😎 Check out my portfolio at [taylorbhogan.dev](https://taylorbhogan.dev/)
+😎 Check out my portfolio at [taylorbhogan.dev](https://taylorbhogan.dev/)

-Fun facts:
+Here are some fun facts about me:
 - 🌏 I've lived on 3 continents, if you count floating in the middle of the Pacific as a continent.
 - 👨‍🎓 My university gave me a full academic scholarship...and I still joined a bootcamp afterwards.
 Education is changing.
 - 🦅 This is still somehow the best emoji I can find to accompany the fact that I'm an Eagle Scout.